• About

 Looking for a guide to visiting Lodi wine country in California’s Central Valley?
 This complete Lodi Travel Guide has tips on where to stay, what to eat, wineries to visit, and other fun things to do while visiting the Lodi wine region!

 We’ve found an unassuming hidden gem in California’s Central Valley – Lodi!
 It’s one of our favorite wine regions in California to visit.
-Thanks to our genius idea of joining a wine club, we have a good excuse to keep going back.
-(Is it really genius though if you end up spending all your extra money on wine?)

 For all you wine lovers and foodies out there, not only does Lodi boast a whopping 85+ wineries, it’s also an unexpected culinary delight with top notch eateries scattered throughout the town.
 The best part for us is that Lodi is less than an hour’s drive from home.
 Whether you are coming from near or far, definitely put Lodi on your weekend getaway radar!